hsfl/artemis/pages/tutorials/cosmos/cosmos2.md

 using namespace cubesat;

 //!
-An agent request which returns whatever argument the user gives it double Request_Double(double arg);
+An agent request which returns whatever argument the user gives it string Request_Double(double arg);

 //!
 An agent request which returns whatever we put in.
 The "CapturedInput"
-//! type allows the user to put in any string they wish (including spaces) std::string Request_Repeat(CapturedInput input);
+//! type allows the user to put in any string they wish (including spaces) string Request_Repeat(CapturedInput input);

 //!
 A device request attached to a temperature sensor.
 Returns
-//! the temperature plus a given number float Request_GetTemperature(TemperatureSensor *sensor, int x);
+//! the temperature plus a given number string Request_GetTemperature(TemperatureSensor *sensor, int x);
 ```

 The first two lines you see help the agent to be compatible with COSMOS.
-The line starting with `double` (and the two following it) is a function, which when called will perform the action in the comment.
+The following lines are functions, which when called will perform the action in the comment.
 This will make sense when we test it out.

 Next, you'll need to create a new `SimpleAgent` object under the corresponding comment.